 First, singularity stocks could serve as a hedge.
 If your singularity stocks rapidly increase in value, you can sell them off, quit your job, and work furiously on AI safety full-time.
 In fact, maybe someone should create an EA organization that invests in singularity stocks and, in the event of an impending singularity, sells those stocks and starts implementing predefined emergency measures.
 (For example, hire a world class mediator and invite all the major players in AI to stay at a luxury hotel for a week to discuss the prevention of arms races.)

 Second, being a shareholder in the singularity could help you affect it.
 Owning stock in the company will give you moral authority to comment on its direction at the company's annual shareholder meeting.
+(EDIT: If you want voting rights in Google, it seems you should buy $GOOGL not $GOOG.)

 Finally, maybe your clickbait journalist goggles are the pair you want to wear, and the singularity will result in a hypercapitalist tech dystopia with cartoonish levels of inequality.
 In which case you'll be glad you have lots of money -- if only so you can buy boatloads of insecticide-treated bednets for the global poor.